3schweinehunde/encrateia/README.md

 Encrateia is [GPL v3](LICENSE) licensed and will always stay open source software.
 Future versions in app/play stores might not be for free, but you will always be able to get the source code and build it yourself.

+# Notes for Self-Compiling

+Creating an api to test:
+`flutter build apk --split-per-abi`